Duct and PVC Pipe Noise

 Don't start to cut away wood or enlarge holes in joists or studs.
 There are strict limits to the notches and holes that can be made in framing members.
 The building code covers this in great detail with respect to the maximum size, shape and location of holes in wall studs, beams and joists.

 You can compromise the structural integrity of your home if you enlarge a hole too much.
 Never notch the bottom or top of a joist.

 If in doubt, contact your local building inspector.
 Many inspection agencies will gladly advise you on what you can and can't cut.
 They don't want you or a family member to become a statistic.

 Don't count on lubricants to always solve the problem.
 They may be a short-term fix but over time the lubricant may dissipate.
 Permanent noise solution comes when you isolate the pipes and ducts from the wood framing.

-Openings that were fine during the construction phase may become tight only 6 months later.
-There is no substitute for experience and brains when it comes to small detail items such as this.
+Openings that were fine during the construction phase may become tight only six months later.
+There's no substitute for experience and brains when it comes to small detail items such as this.

 "I just moved into a brand new 27-story condominium and when it gets cold outside I can hear loud bangs and cracking noises.
 Once when I heard the cracking sound, I also felt a vibration.
 Is this the concrete cracking."

 Here's another one from Cheryll k. of Fenton, MO, regarding either the need for a water hammer arrestor or just noisy duct work.